KarimIbrahim/Godot-Geolocation-Android/README.md

 * A wrapper/helper class to work with the plugin in GDScript: [`plugin/demo/android_geolocation_plugin.gd`](plugin/demo/android_geolocation_plugin.gd)
 * A demo project to test the plugin: [`plugin/demo`](plugin/demo)

+## Release
+You can find the latest binaries in the [`releases page`](releases/).

 ## Usage
 **Note:** [Android Studio](https://developer.android.com/studio) is the recommended IDE for developing the Godot Android plugins.

 ### `I don't know what I'm doing` Guide
-1. Copy [`plugin/demo/addons/GeolocationPlugin`](plugin/demo/addons/GeolocationPlugin) directory under the `addons` directory in your Godot project
+1. Copy [`plugin/demo/addons/GeolocationPlugin`](plugin/demo/addons/GeolocationPlugin) directory under the `addons` directory in your Godot project.
+You can also download the latest binaries from the [`releases page`](releases/)
 2. Copy [`plugin/demo/android_geolocation_plugin.gd`](plugin/demo/android_geolocation_plugin.gd) to your scripts directory in your Godot project
 3. Create a `Node` in your scene and call it `AndroidGeolocationPlugin`
 4. Attach the `android_geolocation_plugin.gd` to the `AndroidGeolocationPlugin` node (Alternatively, you can experiment with `Globals`, however, I haven't tested that setup yet)
-5. Reference the `AndroidGeolocationPlugin` in your GDScripts either by path, or by exports (e.g. `@export var android_plugin: AndroidGeolocationPlugin`)
+5. Reference the `AndroidGeolocationPlugin` in your GDScripts either by path, or through an export e.g. `@export var android_plugin: AndroidGeolocationPlugin`
+6. Connect the `AndroidGeolocationPlugin` node with your exported variable
-6. Create a listener for the geolocation updates:
+7. Create a listener for the geolocation updates in your script:
   ```gdscript
   func _on_location_update(location_dictionary: Dictionary) -> void:
 	  var latitude: float = location_dictionary["latitude"]
 	  var longitude: float = location_dictionary["longitude"]
 	  log_label.text = str('Location Update: Latitude[', latitude, '], Longitude[', longitude, ']')
   ```
-7. Connect the location update signal with the listener you just created in the `_ready()` method:
+8. Connect the location update signal with the listener you just created in the `_ready()` method:
   ```gdscript
   func _ready():
 	  android_plugin.android_location_updated.connect(self._on_location_update)
   ```
-8. Export your project using the Android template.
+9. Export your project using the Android template.
 Don't forget to enable these 2 permissions under `Export window -> Options tab`:
   ```
   Access Coarse Location
   Access Fine Location
   ```
-9. Have fun!!
+10. Have fun!!

 ### `Show me the secret sauce` Guide